kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

-Otter-launcher is a highly extendable commandline program to launch shell scripts, applications by a vi or emacs keybinds, decorated with ascii color codes, sixel or kitty image protocols.
-It is design for keyboard-centric wm users who prefer cli or tui much more than gui.
+Otter-launcher is a highly extendable commandline launcher with vi or emacs keybinds, designed for keyboard-centric wm users who prefer terminal aethetics than gui.
+Its interface can be decorated with ascii color codes, sixel or kitty image protocols.

+As a rust program implemented with as fewer libraries as possible, otter-launcher is blazingly fast and resource friendly.

 The concept is making the below behaviours possible: